SNOPT¶

 - sensStepfloat

 Set the step size to use for design variables.
-Defaults to 1e-6 when sens is ‘FD’ and 1e-40j when sens is ‘CS’.
+Defaults to

-Use ‘pgc’ for parallel gradient computations.
+Use pgc for parallel gradient computations.
 Only available with mpi4py and each objective evaluation is otherwise serial

 - storeHistorystr